gramcracker40/LiveTest/backend/old_test/README.md

-# Originally intended core functionality of LiveTest
+# Original research functionality of LiveTest

+  NONE of this code is tested and I simply left it in here for context to what was tried earlier on in my research.

 ## Includes